csspacecoast/www/README.md

 ## Deploying changes

-The website is served by GitHub pages, which is configured to serve the contents of the `docs/` directory of the `main` branch.
+The website is served by GitHub pages, which is configured to serve the contents of the `public/` directory of the `main` branch.

-1. Run `zola build`, which will build the site into the `docs` directory.
+1. Run `zola build`, which will build the site into the `public` directory.
-2. Run `git add docs` and make sure to include these changes in your commit.
+2. Run `git add public` and make sure to include these changes in your commit.
 3. Push to the `main` branch on GitHub.

-Deployment usually takes 1–2 minutes after pushing.
+Deployment usually takes less than 1 minute after pushing.